 Rolex holds a special place in the world of high-end mechanical watches.
 It’s the most valuable luxury watch brand in the world.
 Rolex is also one of the most expensive watch brands.
 The Swiss manufacturer produces iconic models that have become a true status symbol.
 Owning a contemporary Rolex day-date or a vintage Submariner, for example, tells a lot about who you are and what you’ve accomplished in your life.

 What makes Rolex so special?
 The quality of its designs.
 The rarity of its materials.
-And, most importantly, its impeccable production process that guarantees precise and accurate performances.
+And, most importantly, the brand’s impeccable production process guarantees precise and accurate performances.

 Rolex, however, has a rich and varied history of innovation and leadership in watchmaking.
 Rolex watches have also been worn by global personalities from the worlds of sports, cinema, politics and business.
-Paul Newman, Steve McQueen, Elle Macpherson, Winston Churchill, Dr Martin Luther King, Che Guevara, John F Kennedy and Victoria Beckham are just some of the most popular Rolex owners.
+Paul Newman, Steve McQueen, Elle Macpherson, Winston Churchill, Dr Martin Luther King, Che Guevara, John F Kennedy, Marlon Brando, Cristiano Ronaldo, and Victoria Beckham are just some of the most popular Rolex owners.

 This is going to be an in-depth list so if you just want to know what is the most expensive Rolex on the market today, here’s the short version:

-- The Rolex Pearlmaster is the most expensive model range in the current collection with prices starting from $87,000.
+- The Rolex GMT Master II Ice, made of 18-carat white gold and nearly 30 carats of brilliantly cut diamonds, is the most expensive model range in the current collection with prices starting from $485,350 (when the watch was first released).

 - The Paul Newman Daytona is the single most expensive Rolex ever sold.
 It was purchased for $17.8 million during an auction in October 2017.

-Here is a list of top fifteen most expensive Rolex watches in the world in 2019.
+Here is the most current list of the top seventeen most expensive Rolex watches in the world in 2023.
 You can jump to any particular model using the table below.

 |4||Antimagnetique Reference 4113 (1942)||$2.5 million (May 2016)|